Looking for a comprehensive guide to project management software?

 - Easy setup and onboarding

-- Tons of integrations with software like invoicing and expense tracking tools
+- Has an integration with various software, like expense tracking tools

-- Cannot add multiple assignees to a task
+- Can’t add multiple teams to a project task

-- Cannot assign comments to your project team
+- Can’t assign comments to your project team

-- The management solution isn’t built for heavy project management
+- The management solution isn’t built for managing complex projects

 - Three-pane interface that’s built for quick work management